|

 the background with Talley's Pinot Noirs.

-of fruit from their Rosemary's and Rincon vineyards.
-This vintage is
+of fruit from their Rosemary's and Rincon vineyards with a few drops of Las

 superb...a really stellar example of Talley Pinot Noir!
 It's drinkable now and it ought to cellar well for another three to six